ZaymonFC/Zaymon.dev/content/blog/All-the-Morphisms/index.md

 ---
-title: All the Morphisms
+title: Introduction to Morphisms and Functors
 date: "2019-04-23T10:00:00+1000"
 author: Zaymon Foulds-Cook
-description: Exploring the world of Morphisms in FP.
+description: Exploring the world of Morphisms and Functors.
 ---

 > This article is currently in draft form and will be subject to change over the coming __time units__.